 San Jose Youth Shakespeare changed my life from the moment my parents founded the company in 2003.
 I played at least one role and sometimes assistant directed for every production until 2009, when I moved to England to train at the London Academy of Music and Dramatic Art (LAMDA).
 This little company which was simply a part of my everyday life opened more doors than I or my parents ever could have planned.
 I was fortunate in playing leading roles in Shakespeare productions at LAMDA, and since graduating have performed in several London productions, including the Team Welcome Ceremonies for the London 2012 Olympics.
-I'm still very much involved in the company, having directed our very own adaptation of Charles Dickens' A Christmas Carol in 2011, and have begun working on a reprisal of the same show for the 2012 Christmas season.
+I'm still very much involved in the company, having directed our very own adaptation of Charles Dickens' A Christmas Carol in 2011, and a reprisal of the same show for the 2012 Christmas season.
+I re-joined the company as actor playing Antonio in the special presentation of The Merchant of Venice in 2013.
 My current endeavor is to create as many opportunities for San Jose Youth Shakespeare as it has done for me, by enhancing our already growing relationship with the Royal Shakespeare Company.
 Watch this space!

 Sarah Devlin started acting with San Jose Youth Shakespeare at the age of fifteen, and while playing Lady Macbeth she discovered the powerful beauty of the literature with which she was working.
 Now, as an English and Theatre Major at California Polytechnic State University, she frequently draws from her experiences of acting, stage and house managing, and serving on the Board of Directors with Youth Shakespeare as she works towards graduation.
 Having hands-on experience with putting on performances and navigating Shakespeare's writing is a vital aid in her academic work.
 It was her work with Youth Shakespeare that led her to pursue the academic path she is now treading, and so, not surprisingly, she returns to work backstage as often as possible.